Four Seasons Resort Oahu at Ko Olina Review & How to Book VIP

 As you can see in the photo that I took below, there is a set of exterior doors that closes off the two rooms.
 This is outer connecting.
 I love this set-up because you can leave both room front doors open and close the exterior set.

-This means that you don’t have to worry about the kids having a separate exterior door that leads into the hall.
+This means you don’t have to worry about the kids having a separate exterior door leading into the hall.
 If your bedroom door is open, you will see/hear better if someone tries to enter or exit.

 We can have connecting rooms and connecting room/suite configurations guaranteed by the hotel.